Guy-Shaw/draw-tree/README.md

 --debug

---fsep=<separator>
+--fsep=_separator_

-By default, each line of input is split on shitespace.
+By default, each line of input is split on whitespace.
 This option splits by the given field separator, instead.
 It is handy in case node names can be phrases containing whitespace.

---root=<name_name>
+--root=_nodename_

 Draw the tree using the given node name as the root.
 Without any `--root` option, the accumulated data structure is scanned for nodes that have no parents.
-There coould be more than one root.
+There could be more than one root.
 All roots will be printed.

 --ansi

 Draw the tree using ANSI line/box drawing characters, instead of just an unadorned indented listing.

+--indent=_n_

+Each level of indentation is _n_ spaces wide.
+Default is 4 spaces.
+In some cases, for small trees, 6 or 8 spaces might make things easier to read.

 --vspace